American Book Review

 We at ABR are mourning the loss of Raymond Federman, longtime editor of ABR, preeminent innovative writer, critic, and translator.
 Federman changed tense October 6, 2009 after a long battle with cancer.
 His voice will go on in our memories.

-Check out The Buffalo News's comments on our Fiction's Future issue (30.5) here.
+Check out The Buffalo News's comments on our Fiction's Future issue (30.5).

 The Buffalo News released an article on June 12, 2009 discussing the synchronicity of ABR and The New Yorker having similar focuses on the teaching of creative writing around the same day.